DMDM Hydantoin & Shampoo

 Health Issues Related to Formaldehyde

-The use of Formaldehyde, the by-product of DMDM hydantoin breakdown, has been linked to the following health issues:
+The use of Formaldehyde, the by-product of DMDM hydantoin breakdown, causes the following side effects:

 Allergic Contact Dermatitis